cyverse-archive/Donkey/README.markdown

 }
 ```

-Note that the information type and data format only apply to input files.
-For
+Note that the information type and data format only apply to input
-other types of parameters, these fields will be blank.
+files.
+For other types of parameters, these fields will be blank.
+The `is_default_value` flag indicates whether or not the default value
+was used in the job submission.
+The value of this flag is determined
+by comparing the actual property value listed in the job submission to
+the default property value in the application definition.
+If the
+default value in the application definition is not blank and the
+actual value equals the default value then this flag will be set to
+`true`.
+Otherwise, this flag will be set to `false`.
 The
-{{is_default_value}} flag indicates whether or not the default value was used
-in the job submission.
-The value of this flag is determined by comparing the
-actual property value listed in the job submission to the default property
-value in the application definition.
-If the default value in the application
-definition is not blank and the actual value equals the default value then
-this flag will be set to {{true}}.
-Otherwise, this flag will be set to
-{{false}}.
-The {{is_visible}} flag indicates whether or not the property is
+`is_visible` flag indicates whether or not the property is visible in
-visible in the user interface for the application.
-This value is copied
+the user interface for the application.
+This value is copied directly
-directly from the application definition.
+from the application definition.

 Here's an example: